devpunks/snuggsi/README.md

 it does so only to ensure that those contents are valid; the element's contents are not rendered, however.

-_Snippet cannot be run in consle.
+_Snippet cannot be run in console.
 Must save as HTML file_
 ```
 <ul id='songs'>
 </ul>